play2war/play2-war-plugin/README.md

 This project is a module for Play framework 2 to package your apps into standard WAR packages.
 It can be used with **Servlet 3.0 and 2.5 containers** (Tomcat 6/7, Jetty 6/78, JBoss 5/6/7, ...)

+Why choosing WAR packaging when native Play 2 is a better deployment model (features and performances) ?
+- Ops don't want to change their deployment model and still want to use WAR in your company
+- SSL is available, easy to configure and well documented on JBoss, Tomcat, ... when SSL will be only available on Play 2.1
+- You need to add extra Servlet filters specific to your company (to handle SSO, ...)

 Live demo: JBoss7@Cloudbees : http://servlet30.play-war.cloudbees.net/

 Other references built with Play 2 and Play2War: